johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

   commentary: |
     This brought a smile to my face within the first few seconds.
 It starts with some brilliant electric guitar riffs and synth piano, and it gets more fun from there.

-    It's as if an 80s chart-topper got smushed with opening credits of [Chucklevision](https://www.youtube.com/watch?v=ArKb3xjOQrE).
+    It’s as if an 80s chart-topper got smushed with opening credits of [Chucklevision](https://www.youtube.com/watch?v=ArKb3xjOQrE).
 Delightful!

 - country: "Estonia"
   emoji: "🇪🇪"